DeanTech1980/Website-Verification-System/docs/Ch4-Impacts-risks-and-case-studies.md

 # Chapter 4 - Impacts, risks and case studies

 ## Overview
-This chapter evaluates the expected benefits and measurable impacts of a Trusted Websites regime, contrasts it with related systems (email spam filtering and platform verification), and examines practical risks and mitigations through realworld case studies.
+This chapter evaluates the expected benefits and measurable impacts of a **Trusted Websites** system, contrasts it with related systems (email spam filtering and platform verification), and examines practical risks and mitigations through realworld case studies.
 It outlines the statistical metrics to monitor, and the governance and technical controls required to limit harms introduced by centralisation.